 - Writing down your thoughts can be very calming.
-Keeping: journals, diaries, scrapbooking, drawing or even painting what is on your mind can help you process your thoughts and emotions.
+Keeping journals, diaries, scrapbooking, drawing or even painting what is on your mind can help you process your thoughts and emotions.

 - Constant stress and worry can be exhausting.
 You could try setting aside an hour each day as ‘worry time’.
-Focusing on your worries by imagining putting them in a box that can be closed and put away after the hour is up.
+Focus on your worries by imagining them in a box that can be closed and put away after the hour is up.
 You can then keep calm for the rest of the day.

 - If you are on your own, going out and talking to people can make you feel less alone.
 Joining groups or finding something new to do can bring you into contact with other people.